thecodenomad/warchest/README.md

 SHIB).

 > NOTE: `WARCHEST_CONFIG` is meant to skip the querying of available coins' transactions.
-> this is still a WIP and doesn't do anything helpful for execution (only useful for dev).
+> This is still a WIP and doesn't do anything helpful for execution (only useful for dev).

 There is also a Makefile target to help make execution easier: